Create a schema using the Schema Editor

-You can then give your new class a Display Name (a short, descriptive, unique, and user-friendly name for the class), a Description , and a Behavior ("Record" or "Time Series") for the data the schema will define.
+A dialog appears that allows you select from a list of available classes.
+At the top of the dialog, select Create new class .
+You can then give your new class a display name (a short, descriptive, unique, and user-friendly name for the class), a description, and a behavior ("Record" or "Time Series") for the data the schema will define.

 Change the class of a schema

-Please exercise caution before changing the class.
-Mixins are only compatible with certain classes, therefore changing the class resets the canvas and removes any fields you have added to that point.
+Reassigning the class for a schema should be done with extreme caution.
+Mixins are only compatible with certain classes, and therefore changing the class will reset the canvas and any fields you have added.

-When the Assign Class dialog opens, you can choose a new class from the available list.
-Click Assign Class and a new dialog opens asking you to confirm that you wish to assign a new class.
+A new dialog opens asking you to confirm that you wish to assign a new class.
+Select Assign to confirm.